Patricija545/GetUp/README.md

 2. click and hold white rect and drag it along the canvas

 Make image on top:
-- double click on image
+- click on image

 Delete image:
 1. click on image
-2. press "delete image" button
+2. press red button on top of the image

+Move and delete text: same